1Hive/website/docs/contribute/roles-responsibilities.md

 ## Reviewers

-The roles and responsibilites of Reviewers can be found [here](https://1hive.org/docs/contribute/projects-tasks.html#expectations-of-curators).
+The roles and responsibilities of Reviewers can be found [here](https://1hive.org/docs/contribute/projects-tasks.html#expectations-of-curators).
 Current Reviewers are:
 - [Luke Duncan](https://github.com/lkngtn) - @lkngtn on Keybase
 - [burrrata](https://github.com/burrrata) - @burrrata on Keybase